 Minor or consequential amendments have been made to other chapters of the Listing Rules.
-New parts E and F, modelled on the existing parts A and B, have been added to Appendix 1 of the Listing Rules on the Listing Document.
+New parts of Appendices D1E and D1F, modelled on the existing parts of Appendices D1A and D1B, have been added to the Listing Rules on the Listing Document.
+(Updated in December 2023)